Sharpening Fillet Knives and other Flexible Blades

 Angle Selection

 The first thing to consider when you set out to sharpen a fillet knife (or any thin, flexible blade) is angle selection.
-Flexible blades are not made from extremely hard steels; in order to maximize flexibility, knife manufacturers manage their heat treatment to optimize for toughness instead of hardness.
+Flexible blades are not often made from extremely hard steels or have a high temper.
+Knife manufactures choose softer steels to allow them to flex so they will not chip when they hit bone.
 For this reason, you will want to choose a sharpening angle in the 20-25 degree range.

 Edge Finish (grit)

-Fillet knives are generally used with a draw-cut, or slicing motion.
-For this reason your knife will be more effective if you do not polish the edge.
+Fillet knives are frequently used with a puling or pushing motion and for this reason your knife will be more effective if you do not polish the edge.
 Instead, create an edge that has very fine micro-teeth by finishing it with a 1000, 1500, or 2200 grit diamond stone.
 We don't recommend using Lapping Films or Leather Strops on these types of knives.

 Clamping Fillet Knives (or any knife with a small blade profile)